Part 2: Baby's first FFI

 …that most languages can pretend to be C.

 For Rust, this feature is called Foreign Function Interface (FFI).
-You can define a boundary of functions that travel from the cosy embrace of the borrow checker to the wild west of extern
+You can define a boundary of functions that travel from the cosy embrace of the borrow checker to the wild west of external code.

 You can either have a statically linked bundle of external functions that get assimilated into our executable, or link to functions stored in shared libraries at runtime.